-The valuation interest rate is based on a risk free yield curve over the projection period.
-The risk free rate used is calculated based on the methodology specified by EIOPA, which is applied to construct zero coupon base rates from the underlying swap rates.
+The valuation interest rate is based on a risk-free yield curve over the projection period.
+The risk-free rate used is calculated based on methodology specified by the regulator, which is applied to construct zero coupon base rates from the underlying swap rates.
+Risk-free rate assumptions are based on SONIA (Sterling Overnight Indexed Average).